The Best Foreign Currency Accounts in Australia in 2026

 Can I open a multi currency account in Australia?

 Yes.
-You can open a multi-currency account in Australia with a non-bank service like Wise or Revolut, or with a global bank like HSBC.
-Major Australian banks often offer foreign currency accounts but these may not be true multi-currency products - you’d need to open several accounts if you need to transact in a selection of currencies regularly.
+You can open a multi-currency account in Australia with a specialist service like Wise or Revolut, or with a global bank like HSBC.
+Major Australian banks often offer foreign currency accounts but these may not be true multi-currency products - you'd need to open several accounts if you need to transact in a selection of currencies regularly.

 How much does it cost to open a multi-currency account?